 - Family and social relationships

-- Racial, ethnic and gender diversity
+- Racial, cultural, gender and economic diversity

 - Management and administration of services within the aging network

 Roseanne Collison is an alumna of the Gerontology master’s program.
 She loved the experience from start to finish and especially enjoyed learning about all aspects of the aging process, entitlements and benefit programs.
 Prior to beginning the program, she was employed as a social worker in a Denver nursing home.
 Since completing her master’s degree in Gerontology, she has formed her own business, Kinsman Care Management.
 Through her business she provides consultations and short and long-term care management.
 Roseanne also serves as a court-appointed guardian for older adults and is a regular speaker for the Alzheimer’s Association.

 Roseanne commented, “I love learning about aging issues and the program at UNC gave me a great foundation that I use every day.“

 News and Announcements

 Gerontology Professor Publishes Book on Factors Shaping Social Organization

 In her new book, UNC Assistant Professor of Gerontology Joyce Weil presents a discussion about how race, ethnicity and age combine with gender, social class, sexual orientation and immigrant status, among a host of other factors, to shape social organization and people's lives in society ...
 Read more